htw-imi-showtime/showtime-website/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/features.md

 - **Custom Event System**

-In terms of dynamically triggering distractions at runtime, we created a system that follows the Observer Design pattern.
-From the implementation perspective, this means that we have defined certain areas in the virtual workshop in which distractions can take place, the so-called hotspots.

-In terms of dynamically triggering distractions at runtime, we created a system that follows the Observer Design pattern.
+In terms of dynamically triggering distractions at runtime, we created a system that follows the **Observer design pattern**.
 From the implementation perspective, this means that we have defined certain areas in the virtual workshop in which distractions can take place, the so-called hotspots.

 Every hotspot is also a listener to any kind of incoming event.